aiven/devportal/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.rst

       CREATE EXTENSION `aiven_extras` CASCADE;

+.. _pg-dump-migration:

+Dump migration
+''''''''''''''

+``pg_dump`` is a point-in-time snapshot.
+The data written to the source database after initiating the dump during the migration process are not migrated to the target database.
+When you start a dump migration, make sure no data is written to the source database by the time the dump is over.
+When you trigger the migration setup in the console and initial checks detect that your source database does not support the logical replication, you are notified about it via wizard.
+To continue with the migration, you can select the alternative ``pg_dump`` migration method in the wizard.

 .. topic:: No superuser permissions and no ``aiven_extras``?
 Migrate using the dump method.

-   Without superuser permissions or ``aiven_extras`` installed, you cannot use the continuous migration.
+   Without superuser permissions or ``aiven_extras`` installed, you cannot use the logical replication and migrate in a continuous manner.
 In that case, you can migrate your database using the dump method if you have the following permissions:

    * Connect
    * Select on all tables in the database
    * Select on all the sequences in the database

 For the instruction on how to perform a dump, skip a few sections that follow and go straight to :ref:`Migrate a database <migrate-in-console>`.

 Prerequisites
 -------------

-* Logical replication is enabled on the source database.
-* You have superuser permissions or the ``aiven_extras`` extension installed on the source database.
+* To use the default continuous migration method in the console tool, you have the logical replication enabled on your source database either with superuser permissions or the ``aiven_extras`` extension.
 * Source database's hostname or IP address are :doc:`accessible from the public Internet </docs/platform/howto/public-access-in-vpc>`.
 * You have the source database's credentials and reference data